jeyabalajis/aws-certified-sa-pro-notes/docs/compute/elb_apigw_appsync.md

 With Network Load Balancers, the load balancer node that receives the connection uses the following process:

-- Selects a target from the target group for the default rule using a flow hash algorithm.
+- Selects a target from the target group for the default rule using a **flow hash algorithm**.
 It bases the algorithm on:
 - The protocol
 - The source IP address and source port
 - The destination IP address and destination port